ay0408/DP-DFT/README.md

 ・Evaluating the relationship among elements of the reconstructed vector in DFT rigorously.
 (The assumption in this study that "the original $k$-th element $g_k$ cannot be recovered from the reconstructed $k'(\neq k)$-th element $\hat{g}_{k'}$" is too rough.)

-・Considering genome dependencies and its effects on the changes in statistics (vector).
+・Considering genome dependencies and its effects on the changes in statistics (vector) (In practical terms, this might cause little problems.
+Analyzing local sensitivity might be useful.).

 ・We should perform some pre-processing, like constructing a pseudo-statistics vector similar to the original vector.
 (Then, based on the constructed vector, we can conduct similar procedures to our algorithms.)

-・Utilizing our methods (idea) in other research fields, for example, histogram publication.
+・Utilizing our methods (idea) in other research fields, for example, histogram publication (where the number of varying elements (of the vector) between neighboring datasets is limited).

 ## Note